Pavithra (film): Production

-Ajith's voice was dubbed for by Sekar.
+Ajith's voice was dubbed by Sekar.
+Comedy actor Amirthalingam made his debut through this film.

 Soundtrack

 The soundtrack was composed by A. R. Rahman.
-The song "Sevvaanam" is based on "Mamboove" from the Malayalam film Yoddha (1992).
+The song "Sevvaanam" is based on "Mamboove", composed by Rahman for the Malayalam film Yoddha (1992).
 The song "Uyirum Neeyae" is set in the Carnatic raga Khamas.

 Release and reception

 Pavithra was released on 2 November 1994, Diwali day.
 Malini Mannath of The Indian Express said, "The writer-director should be commended for giving importance to the story line and the scenes in some places are really touching.
 But certain crucial episodes have been shoddily treated".
 K. Vijiyan of New Straits Times said the story, though unusual to Tamil cinema, was not well developed or brought across effectively, and "The director's inexperience in tackling sentimental subjects shows.
 Radhika may be a good actress but she needs a good director".
-Thulasi of Kalki applauded the performances of Raadhika and Nassar, the music by Rahman and the cinematography, but criticised the inclusion of a dance sequence.
+Thulasi of Kalki applauded the performances of Radhika and Nassar, the music by Rahman and the cinematography, but criticised the inclusion of a dance sequence.
 The film went on to win two National Film Awards: Best Male Playback Singer (Unnikrishnan) and Best Lyrics (Vairamuthu).
 Furthermore, the film won third prize in the Tamil Nadu State Film Award for Best Film winners list.
 According to Ajith, the film changed the course of his life "to a certain extent".